lobeck/flask-bower/README.rst

 Flask-Bower provides a method to manage and serve `bower <http://bower.io/>`_ installed packages.
 This simplifies javascript dependency management a lot.

-To provide this, there is a flask blueprint to serve content from your ``bower_components`` directory and use `url_for` for serving the files same as serving files form static folder.
+To provide this, there is a flask blueprint to serve content from your ``bower_components`` directory and use ``url_for()`` for serving the files same as serving files form flask static folder.
 No template changes is required.

 Usage
 -----